2020-03-11

 QuickSort(Arr, pivotNewIndex+1, right)

-- array to partitionleft
+Arr - array to partitionleft - starting indexright - ending indexPseudocode:

 function partition(Arr, left, right, PivotIndex):